hanwenzhang123/bu-cs622-programming/week3/README.md

 - generic first, to be specified later, then instantiated when needed for specific types of provided parameters
 - children have more details than the parents, right side always has more details

+## naming conventions
+- E for an element
+- K for a map key
+- V for a map value
+- N for a number
+- T for a generic data type
+- S, U, V and so forth, for multiple genric types

 ## can not done with generics
 - calling a constructor
 - can not calling instanceof